-The Studio version comes ready for table-top mounting.
-If you have ordered the Console Stand, then the legs are packed separately and come with wooden mounting plates to attach the legs to the frame.
+If you have ordered the Studio version, then this comes with the Console Stand (2 x detachable legs).
+The legs are packed separately and are delivered with wooden mounting plates to attach the legs to the frame.

 The OB-Van version is designed for mounting onto a crossbar (not supplied).
 Note that a separate OB-Van mounting kit is not required as the screw threads are integrated into the frame.